Best Ways to Book Europe with Ultimate Rewards: Part 1

 7. Singapore Airlines KrisFlyer to book Singapore Airlines Suites in their fancy A380 for 76,000 each way

-8. Singapore Airlines to book partner flights for 80,000 each way in first class
+8. Singapore Airlines to book partner flights for 65,000 each way in business class

 Remember, while Singapore Airlines does not impose any extra fuel surcharges on their own flights for award tickets, you may be subject to these charges on partner flights.
 Lufthansa is one that would come with fuel surcharges if booked with Singapore miles.
 To compare, United requires 70,000 miles each way for a partner business class flight, but they would not collect fuel surcharges.

 These are definitely not the only options for flights from the US to Europe with Ultimate Rewards.
-In parts 2-5 I will go into more detail about options with each Ultimate Rewards airline partner.
+In parts 2-5, there are more details about options with each Ultimate Rewards airline partner.
 Some of these other options may work better for you depending on your home airport, the class you’re trying to fly, and the other factors listed above.